 In another example of how God-fearing we still were back then, (see David Whitfield’s Answer Me), the BBC considered banning Hold My Hand for the opening line, the apparently blasphemous ‘So this the kingdom of Heaven’.
 Cornell agreed to record this again and change it to ‘So this the wonder of Heaven’.
 Laughable, really.

-Cornell’s success tailed off in the UK, though he still performed well in America.
-He was one of the first stars to be included in the Hollywood Walk of Fame, in 1963.
-He died in 2004, aged 84.
+Cornell’s success tailed off in the UK, though he still performed well in America, and in 1963 he became one of the first stars to be included in the Hollywood Walk of Fame.
+He died in 2004 from emphysema and diabetes on 23 February 2004, aged 84.

 Written by: Jack Lawrence & Richard Myers